 Each member of our dedicated team has a wealth of knowledge and experience related to the Aboriginal and Torres Strait Islander child protection sector in Queensland.
 Together, we have shared understandings, experiences and relationships developed from working with Aboriginal and Torres Strait Islander communities.
 We use this solid framework to support our members to improve the lives of children and families in their communities.
 You can find out more about working with us here.

 Chief Executive Officer

 Garth has dedicated his professional career to improving health and community services from the government and not-for-profit sector.
 He has significant executive experience, including on several boards across health (including mental health), housing, media and recruitment.
 Garth is passionate about supporting organisations to improve their strategy implementation, strategic and operational governance, and manage change.

-As well as being our Interim CEO, Garth manages our Social Policy and Research team.
-He also leads the evaluation of the Youth Justice Family Led Decision Making trial, the establishment of our Centre of Excellence and the development of 33 Family Wellbeing service catchment profiles.
+As well as being our CEO, Garth also leads the evaluation of the Youth Justice Family Led Decision Making trial, the establishment of our Centre of Excellence and the development of 33 Family Wellbeing service catchment profiles.
 Garth provides high-level evidence-informed policy analysis and strategic advice on issues and opportunities that positively impact on the rights and needs of Aboriginal and Torres Strait Islander children and families.

 Director Innovation and Practice Development